Last Train to Paris: Guest vocals

 Guests included on the album were initially confirmed as Justin Timberlake, Chris Brown, Drake, Lil Wayne, Rick Ross, T.I., Swizz Beatz, Grace Jones, Bilal and Wiz Khalifa but the final track list also included Skylar Grey.
 Richard told MTV News that the album had been in the making before she and Harper joined Diddy to form Dirty Money.
 She said "I know when Kalenna and I speak, we sometimes feel giddy because people like pioneers of the game said, 'You know what?
 We want to be on your album,'".
 Richard also defended the number of guests on the album stating that it was a "labor of love" which is why the group felt like the album needed a "stunning introduction" to the world.

 Simon Vozick-Levinson of Entertainment Weekly said the role of the guests on the album "[mainly] assorted suave fellows... help fill out [Diddy]'s side of the conversation."
 Vogue was first to reveal that editors and fashion designers have recorded vocal segues for the album.
 Among those set to feature on the album are Isaac Mizrahi, André Leon Talley, Zac Posen, Marc Jacobs, Anna Wintour (editor in chief at Vogue) and Tommy Hilfiger.
 Talley said of his involved in the album, "[Diddy]'s like great creative thinkers in music who love fashion; swooner Marvin Gaye in his duets with Tammi Terrell comes to mind — what sense of elegance, what Motown glamour!"

 Promotion

 On November 21, 2010, Diddy-Dirty Money appeared at the American Music Awards (2010) where they performed "Coming Home".

-On December 5, 2010, Diddy released The Prelude - Last Train to Paris, a free mixtape of seven songs from the upcoming album exclusively through Vogue.com.
+On December 5, 2010, Diddy released The Prelude - Last Train to Paris, a free mixtape of seven songs from the upcoming album exclusively through Vogue.
 Later that same day, the group appeared on Saturday Night Live to promote the Last Train to Paris.
 They performed "Coming Home" and "Ass on the Floor" with Swizz Beatz.
 A preluding mixtape, was released exclusively to Vogue magazine on December 3, 2010.
 On December 13, 2010, the album was made available to stream online through Myspace.

 On December 18, 2010, the group performed at the third annual WWE Tribute to the Troops concert.
 On the chart dated December 25, 2010, "Someone to Love Me" debuted on the U.S. Bubbling Under R&B/Hip-Hop Singles chart at number fifteen.
 On January 4, 2010, Angie Martinez premiered a new remix of "Someone to Love Me" on her official website.
 Titled "The MJB Naked Mix", the new version features Blige and Lil Wayne.
 Lil Wayne's verse consists of sixteen bars, and a reference to 1994 Mary J. Blige song "My Life".
 Additionally, the group released another mixtape in time for Valentine's Day 2011.
 LoveLove Vs. HateLove features at least four songs from the Last Train to Paris recording sessions plus other songs.